 3. Rock the Baby

-According to Chatty, a simple Rock the Baby pose will help stretch your psoas and glutes, opening and strengthening the hips.
+According to Dobson, a simple Rock the Baby pose will help stretch your psoas and glutes, opening and strengthening the hips.
 You might find this pose a little tricky at first, so don't push yourself if you're not as flexible as you wish.
 Move slowly and if it starts to hurt, stop and take it down a notch.

 The best yoga classes for runners

 From yoga for beginners to yoga for weight loss, there are so many different types of yoga classes.
 Depending on what you want to get out of each session, think about what yoga class will suit your needs before you get started.
 Some of the best yoga practices for runners include:

-If you're looking to yoga for breathwork, try meditation or add an extended Savasana onto the end of your practice.
+- Meditation—if you're looking to yoga for breathwork, try meditation or add an extended Savasana onto the end of your practice.

 Dobson points out that many yoga studios now run classes designed specifically for athletes that will help you target everything from flexibility to strengthening to breathwork.
 YouTube is full of yoga tutorials for beginners, and practices created specifically for runners.
 You can also try yoga at home using apps like Downdog, Peloton or Apple Fitness+.
 So grab your best workout leggings and get moving!

 Pre-Run Yoga Practice